AstroTechies/astroneermodding/docs/guides/faq.rst

 I want to modify a specific item, but I can't find its PhysicalItem asset!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Refer to the question above to try and find the ItemType asset corresponding to the PhysicalItem asset that you are looking for.
-Then, open the corresponding ItemType asset in UAssetGUI, and examine the ``PickupActor`` field within the Class Default Object (typically Export 2).
+Then, open the corresponding ItemType asset in UAssetGUI, and examine the ``PickupActor`` field within the Class Default Object (an export with a name starting with ``Default__``; typically Export 2 for ItemType assets).
 Follow this import to find the PhysicalItem asset that corresponds to the ``PickupActor`` ObjectProperty (as seen in the "How can I find what asset an ObjectProperty points to?" question).

 You may wish to alternatively refer to the lookup table that was generated below using UAssetAPI on January 1st, 2026, which contains the English name of every item in the game paired with the path on disk to its PhysicalItem asset.
 The relevant source code that was used to generate the lookup table is also provided for those who are interested.